Kingdom Hearts χ: Release

 The game was first announced at the Tokyo Game Show on September 20, 2012 alongside Kingdom Hearts HD 1.5 Remix under the tentative title Kingdom Hearts for PC Browsers.
 Its official title was announced in February the following year.
 To promote the game, codes for special items and in-game currency were included with first-print copies of Kingdom Hearts HD 1.5 Remix.
 A closed beta for the title began on March 22, 2013, with Beta recruitment beginning on March 13.
 The test was available for users who had a Yahoo Japan ID, and included in-game items and currency as a starting gift.
 An open beta test began on July 9, 2013, and the game's official service began on July 18 of the same year.
 Since the original release, the game received constant updates to its story missions, providing additional content to players.
 In April 2016, Square Enix announced that the browser game would be discontinued in September 2016.

 Disney Interactive was forced to delay a western localization of the game when the game's publisher Playdom, a social game network owned by Disney, was shut down.
 Despite this, planning continued for a western release with playtesting taking place to improve upon the game before launch.
 The western localization was revealed to the public with the title Kingdom Hearts Unchained X at the 2015 Electronic Entertainment Expo.
 Unchained χ was released in Japan on September 3, 2015, in North America on April 7, 2016, and in Europe on June 16, 2016.
 Union χ became available on the Amazon Appstore for Amazon devices on January 29, 2019.

-Kingdom Hearts Dark Road was available worldwide on June 22, 2020.
+In June 2020, the app was rebranded as Kingdom Hearts Union χ Dark Road, with the new mobile game Kingdom Hearts Dark Road added as a standalone game accessible from within the app.
+Players would receive additional currency when starting Dark Road based on their progress in Union χ.

-On February 25, 2021, Square Enix announced that the game would be reaching its end of service in April of that year for the Japan server, and May for the global servers; this end of service was later delayed by one month.
-The end of service came with an update to the game allowing players to view game cutscenes offline.
-Square Enix also announced a subsequent update that would complete the story of Kingdom Hearts Dark Road and allow players to play it in its entirety offline, which was later released on August 26, 2022.
+On February 25, 2021, Square Enix announced that the game would be reaching its end of service in April of that year for the Japan server, and May for the global servers; this end of service was later delayed until June 17.
+The end of service came with an update to the game allowing players to view all the game's cutscenes offline in theater mode.
+An update converting Dark Road to an offline game and concluding its story was released in August 2022.
+In August 2024, the game was delisted from all app stores.

 Back Cover

 In September 2015, Square Enix announced a new game titled Kingdom Hearts HD 2.8 Final Chapter Prologue.
-The collection features Kingdom Hearts χ Back Cover, a 60-minute cinematic film that focuses on the Foretellers, elaborating on their actions during the events of the game and their attempts to determine who is the traitor among them.
+The collection features Kingdom Hearts χ Back Cover, a 60-minute cinematic film that focuses on the Foretellers, elaborating on their actions during the events of Kingdom Hearts χ and their attempts to determine who is the traitor among them.
 It was released in January 2017.